This page is for information and answers to common questions asked relating to bolt fixings.

 What is the difference between a bolt and a set?

-A bolt has a portion of plain shank and a set is a fully threaded bolt.
+Bolts have a portion of plain shank and a set is a fully threaded bolt.

 The best scenario is to have a shank where possible as the shank has additional strength and will not cause abrasion if the component vibrates or moves.
-Hex sets have the advantage of being versatile where the length can be longer without the worry of the shank being longer than the fitted part.
+Therefore, hex sets have the advantage of being versatile where the length can be longer without the worry of the shank being longer than the fitted part.

 What grade are hexagon bolts?